scie1006-2023/comp/workshop2.md

    ![Alt text](images/wifi-new2.png)

    iii.
-Click the Connect button on BU-Standard again, and input your password to connect to the netwrok.
+Click the Connect button on BU-Standard again and input your password to connect to the network.

    ![Alt text](images/wifi4.png)

-3. Right-click the desktop and select Create New, followed by Folder.
+4. Right-click the desktop and select Create New, followed by Folder.

    ![Alt text](images/createFolder1.png)
-4. Enter "MyProject" as the folder name, then click OK.
+5. Enter "MyProject" as the folder name, then click OK.

    ![Alt text](images/createFolder2.png)

    <div style="page-break-after: always;"></div>
-5. Launch Visual Studio Code by clicking the icon in the task bar.
+6. Launch Visual Studio Code by clicking the icon in the taskbar.

    ![Alt text](images/vs-icon.png)
-6. Choose Open Folder from the File menu.
+7. Choose Open Folder from the File menu.

    ![Alt text](images/vs-openfolder.png)
-7. After finding the MyProject folder on Desktop, click Open.
+8. After finding the MyProject folder on Desktop, click Open.

    ![Alt text](images/vs-openfolder2.png)
-8. In the Explorer, click the New File... button to create a file called **`basics.py`**.
+9. In Explorer, click the New File... button to create a file called **`basics.py`**.

    ![Alt text](images/vs-newfile.png)
-9. Copy and paste the code below into **`basics.py`**.
-You can press`Ctrl+V` to paste the copied code.
+10. Copy and paste the code below into **`basics.py`**.
+You can press `Ctrl+V` to paste the copied code.

     ```python
     import datetime